 - The court agrees it is in the best interest of the child.8

-If you are in this situation, we highly recommend you speak to a Las Vegas family law attorney skilled in the applicable practice area before petitioning the court.
+If you are in this situation, we highly recommend you speak to a Las Vegas family law attorney before petitioning the court.

 Need help with father’s rights in Las Vegas?
 Call us…